This is a guest post by Elizabeth Gregory, a PhD student in Aerospace Engineering at Iowa State University.

 I was recently on a video conference call with three other young women, two lawyers and a biologist.
 The participants were located in Seoul, Miami, Orlando, and Ames.
 After concluding business, we just started chatting.
 Before long the topic landed on isolation.
 We were all feeling isolated, without a support system or friends near by.

 I decided, before I moved, that I was going to become active in organizations with values that I could support.
 Society of Women Engineers (SWE) was a life-saver for me.
 We were a small group of women from many different backgrounds and of varying ages.
 We had social events and volunteering events.
 Mostly, these women were just my friends.
 In engineering academia, professional organizations are mostly about working on projects for competitions and publishing papers.
 SWE does hardly any of that.
 Men often see SWE as a joke or as a chance for free food.
 For many women in engineering, SWE is a support system.
+I was able to score affordable long distance movers trhough contacts I made there.
 Whenever I have started in a new location, SWE has been there.

 I am no longer surprised to be only woman in the room, but I am still bothered by this reality.
 This is my eighth year in college.
 I had only two women professors in engineering, the last taught in my sophomore year.
 This is the first time I have been at a school where there is, in my department, a woman faculty member.
 She isn’t in my specialization, but she is in the department.
 I have found many men who are my allies, kind guys who have become close friends, but SWE has given me friends, women, peers with experiences similar to my own.